Graph Perceiver IO: A General Architecture for Graph Structured Data: Methodology

 where $\widetilde{A} = A + I$ denotes a adjacency matrix with self-loop and $\widetilde{D}_{ii} = \sum_{j=0}\widetilde{A}_{ij}$ denotes node degree matrix of $\widetilde{A}$.
 SGC \cite{wu2019simplifying} removes nonlinear function between GCN layers and collapse repeated multiplication of matrix into $L$-th power of matrix like Eq. \ref{eq:smoothing} which extracts smoothed features of $X$.
 As a result, extracted features $\widehat{X}$ tends to have similar representation to nearby nodes and help to make similar predictions.
 That is, the SGC incorporates adjacency matrix into its input to get $L$-hops neighbor information.
 In a similar way, we utilize adjacency matrix to obtain $\widehat{X}$ as an output query array which contain relational information.

-Besides, we adopt the APPNP smoothing \cite{klicpera2018predict} as an output query array as shown in Eq. \ref{eq:appnp_smoothing}.
+Besides, we adopt the APPNP smoothing \cite{gasteiger2018combining} as an output query array as shown in Eq. \ref{eq:appnp_smoothing}.

 APPNP adopts personalized propagation, and it provides more data specific smoothing methods.
-We empirically find that the output query with a smoothing method is one of the key factors for the Graph Perceiver IO.
+We empirically find that the output query array with a smoothing method is one of the key factors for the GPIO.
+Section 4.5. presents complexity analysis of output query array.